aapostoliadis/Enlight/README.md

 ---------------------

 - PHP 5.2.11 (or later) but PHP 5.3.9 (or later) is highly recommended
-- with enabled mb string extension for UTF-8 support
+- with enabled MB string extension for UTF-8 support
 - MySQL 5.1 for demo application
 - SQLite 3.7 for some test cases